arpitarora7000/pwn.college-arpit/comprehendingCommands.md

 - Links are of two types _Hard and Soft_ soft is also called symbolic

 > A hard link is when you address a particular destination with two different names, but lead to the same place or destination.
-> A soft link is when the destination is changed but with that the link's final destination has also changed, analogous to:
+> A soft link is when the destination is changed but with that the link's final destination has also changed, analogous to: when you move apartments and have the postal service automatically forward your mail from your old place to your new place.

+- In a filesystem, a file is, conceptually, an address at which the contents of that file live.
+- A hard link is an alternate address that indexes that data --- accesses to the hard link and accesses to the original file are completely identical, in that they immediately yield the necessary data.
+- A soft/symbolic link, instead, contains the original file name.
+When you access the symbolic link, Linux will realize that it is a symbolic link, read the original file name, and then (typically) automatically access that file.
+- In most cases, both situations result in accessing the original data, but the mechanisms are different
+- Although hard links sound simpler and better, but they have various downsides and implementation gotchas that make soft/symbolic links, by far, the more popular alternative.
+- Symbolic links or _symlinks_ are created with the **ln** command with **-s** argument, like:

+> hacker@dojo:~$ cat /tmp/myfile

+> This is my file!

+> hacker@dojo:~$ ln -s /tmp/myfile /home/hacker/ourfile

+> hacker@dojo:~$ cat ~/ourfile

+> This is my file!

+> hacker@dojo:~$

+_YET TO BE COMPLETED_